codeinpink/jekyll-portfolio-generator/README.md

 This will show your projects with the most-recent being first (if you include the date in your project files).
 I recommend always using the `get_projects_from_files` filter.
-Without it, you'll have to do this:
+Without it, you'll have to do this, and the projects won't be in reverse chronological
+order:

 ```
 {% for project_file in site.data.projects %}